MicrosoftDocs/learn/learn-pr/advocates/improve-reliability-failure/includes/7-practices.md

 When people are asked to explain “why” they did something or “why” something happened, it tends to put them on the defensive.
-Beginning a question with “why” often comes across as a judgement, criticism, or accusation.
+Beginning a question with “why” often comes across as a judgment, criticism, or accusation.
 It forces people to justify their actions, and people don’t always know why they did something, or why something happened as a result of their actions.
 It can also lead people to jump directly to a problem